-Times in FEEL can be expressed using either a time literal (see grammar rule 65) or the time() built-in function (See 10.3.4.1).
+FEEL does not have time literals, although we use boldface time literals to represent values in the semantic domain.
+Times can be expressed using a string literal and the time() built-in function.
+(See 10.3.4.1.)
+Times in FEEL can be expressed using either a time literal (see grammar rule 65) or the time using tilt-in function (See 10.3.4.1).
 We use boldface time literals to represent values in the semantic domain.